Paris Jackson Confirms That She’s Bisexual, But She Doesn’t Really Care For Labels

 Instead of going back to her ex or attempting to move on with another man, Paris Jackson surprised her fans by appearing to get intimate with British model Cara Delevingne over a year after she and Michael Snoddy called it quits.
 According to Us Weekly, Cara and Paris were photographed sharing a kiss while they were out with Jackson’s godfather, Home Alone actor Macaulay Culkin, and his girlfriend, The Suite Life of Zack and Cody star Brenda Song.
 The group appeared to be on a double date.

-According to The Sun, Paris Jackson and Cara Delevingne are so close that they spent the Christmas holidays together last year, but the women have never confirmed that they’re ever been more than just friends.
+According to The Sun, Paris Jackson and Cara Delevingne are so close that they spent the Christmas holidays together last year, but the women have never confirmed that they’ve ever been more than just friends.

 Cara and Paris reportedly share a love of music, and they immediately hit it off when they met for the first time at the MTV Movie and TV Awards last May.
 The gal pals also seem to share a passion for fashion and globe-trotting — as well as a dislike of certain labels.
 During an interview with Glamour, Cara talked about the frustration she experiences when her friends insist on calling her “gay.”